Mint Chai (Pudina Tea)

 Ingredients

-Mint Leaves – Choose fresh and green mint leaves (pudina leaves) to make this tea.
+Mint Leaves – Make this pudina tea with fresh and green mint leaves (pudina leaves).

-Tea – Use any black tea leaves (chai patti) that is regularly used at home.
+Tea – Use any black tea leaves (chai patti) you have at home.
 You can choose to use loose tea leaves or tea bags.

-Ginger – The flavor of fresh ginger really complements the refreshing flavor of mint leaves.
+Ginger – Fresh ginger complements the refreshing flavor of mint.

-You can also use plant-based milk like almond milk, oat milk, coconut milk, etc for a vegan chai.
+For a vegan chai, you can also use plant-based milk, such as almond milk, oat milk, coconut milk, etc.

 Jaggery – This chai is sweetened using powdered jaggery.
-The flavor of jaggery, ginger, and mint leaves go very well together.
-Having said that, you can replace jaggery with white granulated white sugar, brown sugar, or sugar-free substitutes like monk fruit or stevia.
+The flavor of jaggery, ginger, and mint go very well together.
+You can replace jaggery with white granulated white sugar, brown sugar, or sugar-free substitutes like monk fruit or stevia.

-If using jaggery, always use organic jaggery that is dark brown in color.
-The light-colored jaggery has chemicals added to it to lighten the color.
-It might look good but is not good for the body.
+If using jaggery, always use dark brown organic jaggery.
+Light-colored jaggery has chemicals added to it to lighten the color.
+It might look good, but it is not good for the body.

-Chai Masala – Use store-bought chai masala or make a batch using my homemade chai masala powder recipe.
-Homemade chai masala is definitely better than store-bought one and is much more economical too.
+Chai Masala – You can use store-bought chai masala or make a batch using my homemade Chai Ka Masala recipe.
+Homemade chai masala is better than store-bought and much more economical.

-Combine 2 cups water, 1 teaspoon chai masala, and a 1-inch piece of ginger (peeled and crushed) in a saucepan.
+Combine 2 cups water, 1 teaspoon chai masala powder, and 1-inch piece of ginger (peeled and crushed) in a saucepan.

 Bring the mixture to a boil over medium-high heat.